Carolyn’s Background and Education

 I was accepted to the two universities to which I applied, the University of Colorado at Boulder (where both my parents attended college), and The University of Texas at Austin.
 I chose the latter.
 There, I received two degrees and studied two languages, Arabic and French.
 In the end, I took more university courses than required to graduate.
 I have always loved learning.

 I obtained a guaranteed student loan and multiple part-time jobs.
 To this day, I marvel at how organized I had to be to work, take courses, study and write my master’s thesis simultaneously.
-But several years of “office” work around The University of Texas campus gave me fast fingers, a ready knowledge of software, and the typing skills that would allow me to take the majority of my future nonprofit development work, “in-house” (DIY).
+But several years of “office” work around The University of Texas campus gave me fast fingers, a ready knowledge of software, and the typing skills that would allow me to take the majority of my future nonprofit development work “in-house” (DIY).
 That was actually an added benefit.

 My first nonprofit development experiences occurred during graduate school.
 I began volunteering for a local art museum to gain some hands-on experience and after about a year, the staff noticed I could research and write well and that I was comfortable with museum patrons.
 I began working as an employee half-time then full-time.
 My greatest and best mentor worked there.
-Follow the link to read more.

-I was also pleased to find time later in life to have my genealogy thoroughly researched, and to be elected to membership in DAR: Daughters of the American Revolution.
-To read about the ancestor who allowed me to join DAR, follow this link to Goodreads.
-Today, I am a member of the Austin Colony Chapter with three proven American Revolutionary War ancestors.
+I was also pleased to find time in 2010 to have my genealogy thoroughly researched, and to be formally elected to membership in NSDAR: National Society, Daughters of the American Revolution.
+To read about the ancestor who initially allowed me to join DAR, follow this link to Goodreads.
+Today, I am a member of the Austin Colony Chapter with five proven American Revolutionary War ancestors.

 The photo shown when this post is shared (the “featured image”), is the Undergraduate Library (Flawn Academic Center); UT Tower in background, courtesy of Briscoe Center for American History.
 I have some of my own family documentation in the Briscoe archives as well.

 To learn about my interest in libraries, follow this link.